Lyme Arthritis Symptoms in Children: Knee Swelling and Limping

 - A rash was absent or unnoticed

-Because of these factors, Lyme disease may not initially be suspected.
+Because of this, Lyme disease may not be considered initially.

 Evidence From a Pediatric Study

-A study from a pediatric rheumatology clinic in Nova Scotia examined children diagnosed with Lyme arthritis between 2006 and 2013.
+A pediatric rheumatology study in Nova Scotia examined children with Lyme arthritis:

-Lyme disease was initially suspected by the referring physician in only about one-third of cases.
+Lyme disease was suspected initially in only about one-third of cases.

 Conditions That May Mimic Lyme Arthritis